aospapp/aosp/external/libfuse/README.md

     $ meson ..

 Normally, the default build options will work fine.
-If you nevertheless want to adjust them, you can do so with the *mesonconf*
+If you nevertheless want to adjust them, you can do so with the *meson configure* command:
-command:

-    $ mesonconf # list options
+    $ meson configure # list options
-    $ mesonconf  -D disable-mtab=true # set an option
+    $ meson configure -D disable-mtab=true # set an option

-To build, test and install libfuse, you then use Ninja:
+To build, test, and install libfuse, you then use Ninja:

     $ ninja
     $ sudo python3 -m pytest test/